lima1/sttkit/README.md

 Here, the reference scRNA-seq dataset is expected to be normalized by `sctransform` and contains cell type annotation in a `type` meta data column (the column can be changed with `--refdata` as in this example).
 Again, `--singlecell` can be a list of reference datasets.
+Specify `--integration_method rctd` to use [RCDT](https://github.com/dmcable/spacexr) instead.
+Output files and plots are equivalent.

 ![ex_sagittal_1_he_labels_allen_cortex_1_small](https://user-images.githubusercontent.com/364466/75380489-21e93080-58a5-11ea-8d1a-75950b0dd104.png)
 ![ex_sagittal_a1_he_labels_allen_cortex_1_small](https://user-images.githubusercontent.com/364466/75380495-2281c700-58a5-11ea-97d7-efa00e79914e.png)